Wolkjes/server/FrontAndBackend/READMEFrontAndBackend.md

 ## env file
 Othello made the beginning for the environment file but this is not done.
 You can see this on the **'docker'** branch on both the frontend and backend.

+I think this worked but this branch is not the latest version and I only Othello has the env file for the frontend so I couldn't test it completely...

 This is the .env file that you need to add to the root of the backend.

 ![env file Bakcen](envBackend.png)